-Final Year Coordinator.
 Lecturer in Film & Screen Media.
 His main teaching and research interests include the essay film, the portrait film, fiction/non-fiction and film-philosophy.
-He is on the Editorial Board of Alphaville Journal of Film and Screen Media and the English Language Editor for Cinergie Journal.
+He is on the Editorial Board of Alphaville Journal of Film and Screen Media.
 He is the Early Careers Researcher representative for the European Communication Research and Education Association (ECREA) in the division of film studies.
 He is the documentary programmer for IndieCork film festival, with an emphasis on fostering independent, essayistic and art cinema, where he focuses on developing links between the academic and filmic communities.

 Email: james.mulvey@ucc.ie